On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Introduction

 As an open problem, both Abasi et al.~and Gabizon et al.~asked whether it is possible to avoid an exponential dependency on $\log r$.
 In other words, they asked whether the above problems are single-exponentially \FPT\ when parameterized by $k/r$ alone.\footnote{The interpretation of $k/r$ is a tight lower bound on the number of distinct elements any solution must use.} To answer this question for \monomDetR, Bonamy et al.~\cite{DBLP:conf/esa/BonamyKPSW17} proved that the running time of the algorithms of Abasi et al.~\cite{DBLP:conf/mfcs/AbasiBGH14} and of Gabizon et al.~\cite{DBLP:conf/esa/GabizonLP15} for \monomDetR\ are optimal under the Exponential Time Hypothesis (\ETH) in the following sense.
 Unless \ETH\ fails there is no $2^{o((k/r)\log r)}\cdot (n+\log k)^{\OO(1)}$-time algorithm for \monomDetR\ even if $r=\Theta(k^{\sigma})$ for any $\sigma \in [0,1).$ The question remains open for \diPathR\ and \setPackingR.

-We consider the question from a wider perspective of parameterized complexity: are the above problems \FPT\ when parameterized by $k/r$ only, i.e. whether there exists a computable function $f$ such that the problems admit a $f(k/r)(n+\log k)^{\OO(1)}$-time algorithm?
+We consider the question from a wider perspective of parameterized complexity: are the above problems \FPT\ when parameterized by $k/r$ only, i.e., whether there exists a computable function $f$ such that the problems admit a $f(k/r)(n+\log k)^{\OO(1)}$-time algorithm?

-Note that the above algorithms by Abasi et al.~and Gabizon et al.~are not even \XP-algorithms in the parameter $k/r$ because $r$ (encoded in binary) can be much larger than the size of the problem instance under consideration.
+Note that for \setPackingR, $r\le m$ and thus the above algorithm by Gabizon et al. shows that the problem is in XP.
+However, for \diPathR\ the above algorithms by Abasi et al.~and Gabizon et al.~are not even \XP-algorithms in the parameter $k/r$ because $r$ (encoded in binary) can be much larger than the size of the problem instance under consideration.
 In particular, even when $k/r=1$, these algorithms can run in time exponential in the input size.
 In addition, note that all three problems are easily seen to be \FPT\ when parameterized by $k/r$ and $r$ simultaneously, since algorithms that run in time $2^{\OO(k)}n^{\OO(1)}$ immediately follow by simple modifications of known algorithms for the corresponding non-relaxed versions.
 When $r$ is large enough, the running times of $2^{\OO((k/r)\log r)}\cdot n^{\OO(1)}$ of the algorithms by Abasi et al.~and Gabizon et al.~are superior.
 Here, the $\log r$ factor in the exponent naturally arises, and seems to be perhaps unavoidable.
 To see this, first consider the very special case where the input contains only $\OO(k/r)$ distinct elements.
 Then, we can store {\em counters} that keep track of how many times each element is used.
 Our array of counters would have $2^{\OO((k/r)\log r)}$ possible configurations, hence a running time of $2^{\OO((k/r)\log r)}\cdot n^{\OO(1)}$ is trivial.
 However, counters are completely prohibited when dependence on $r$ is forbidden, which already renders this extreme special case non-obvious.
 In fact, a running time of $f(k/r)\cdot (n+\log k)^{\OO(1)}$ not only disallows using such an array of counters, but it forbids the usage of {\em even a single counter}.
 Thus, in advance, it might seem more natural to vote for \WO-hardness over \FPT\ for all three problems with respect to $k/r$.